-The transition to university life customarily is joyous and exciting, however it can be dicult for some young adults.
+The transition to university life is customarily joyous and exciting, however it can be difficult for some young adults.
 As you know, physical and mental health are important factors in a student's success in college.
 While coming to NYU is a wonderful educational opportunity, the academic and social challenges of college, particularly in a large urban environment, can be stressful.
 Students sometimes need a helping hand to manage the stress of college, which may include the assistance of medical and counseling professionals.
-In particular, students who have experienced emotional or physical diculties—depression, alcohol and/or other substance abuse, eating disorders or chronic illness—usually need ongoing professional assistance to take full advantage of college.
+In particular, students who have experienced emotional or physical difficulties—depression, alcohol and/or other substance abuse, eating disorders or chronic illness—usually need ongoing professional assistance to take full advantage of college.
 Although the University provides a wide range of support programs and services, ultimately each student must take responsibility for his or her own overall health and welfare.

 - has been or is in psychotherapy or takes psychiatric medications;

 - has had difficulties with substance abuse; or